 Contents Section Recommendation Response and action Responsible official Completion date OIG Comment part of the contract DC 4 machine has been installed in 2 sites and FACS Calibur machines are installed at Pokhara and Dhangadi Hospital.
 Operators have also been trained.
 Similarly the machines has been maintained in two sites (Doti and Chitwan) Population Services International (PSI) Recommendation 26 (Significant) The scope of the PSI's internal audit coverage should also cover Global Fund programs especially at the SR level.
 Management of PSI Nepal should also implement all audit recommendations in order to improve the overall control environment of the organization.
-PSI agrees to expand the scope of the annual assessment by our Overseas Financial Operation Group (called OFOG, which is our internal assessment team) to include a review of actions taken by PSI Nepal to monitor the work of SRs.
-PSI Nepal is also in the process of implementing all outstanding recommendations made by OFOG.
-Finance Manager Ongoing (implementation of audit recommendations) and Annually (PSI's external audit including SRs) GF Secretariat Comment on Country Response: The Global Fund Secretariat is following up PSI to ensure compliance with the terms of grant agreement with regard to appointment of auditors within 6 months of the program start date.
+Manager Ongoing (implementation of audit recommendations) and Annually (PSI's external audit including SRs) April, 2010 months of the program start date.
 For the Round 7 grant, the program start date was 16 Sept 08 and the audit plan has not yet

 Contents Section Recommendation Response and action Responsible official Completion date OIG Comment been submitted and the auditors have not appointed yet been appointed.
 Population Services International (PSI) Recommendation 27 (Requires attention) Management should review job descriptions to ensure that they are reflective of the roles, responsibilities and authorities that each staff undertakes.
 With the creation of new positions in the Organization structure, job descriptions should be revised and kept up to date.
 Agree.
 The job descriptions have been updated accordingly.
 HR Officer All job descriptions are current and reflective of roles and responsibilities of those assigned.
 This practice will be continued on an on-going basis.
 Population Services International (PSI) Recommendation 28 (Significant) PSI management should apply the same policy for allocation of overhead costs as that used in budgeting for overheads.
 The policy of apportionment of overheads should be based on factors directly related to the overheads being paid for, such as level of effort and number of staff, and level of field activity.
-Percentage rates should be fixed and used to apportion costs throughout the life of the grants. projects according to the criteria suggested.
-GF Secretariat Comment on Country Response: The Global Fund Secretariat is following up progress with this recommendation.
+Percentage rates should be fixed and used to apportion costs throughout the life of the grants.
+Agree.PSI/Nepal is currently establishing a system that allocates common costs across projects according to the criteria suggested.GFSecretariat Country Response: The Global Fund Secretariat is following up progress with this recommendation.
 No progress and no action has been recorded to date.
 Finance Manager July, 2010 Population Services International (PSI) Recommendation 29 (Significant) PSI Nepal should ensure that the conditions of the grant agreement are complied with.
-The Global Fund issues underlying this DCR, Finance Dir.
+The Global Fund Agree.
+PSI/N will consult with external experts to address the issues underlying this recommendation and ensure DCR, Finance Dir.
 July, 2010